Why is the US attacking Iran?

 PREVENTING IRAN FROM ACQUIRING A NUCLEAR WEAPON

 Trump has said repeatedly, and did so again in his video message, that Iran can never have a nuclear weapon.
-He claimed to have "obliterated" Iran's nuclear program in strikes last June, but said this week that Tehran had attempted to rebuild the program.
+He claimed to have "obliterated" Iran's nuclear programme in strikes last June, but said this week that Tehran had attempted to rebuild the programme.

 "Just imagine how emboldened this regime would be if they ever had and actually were armed with nuclear weapons as a means to deliver their message," he said on Saturday.